Never miss an event

 As an entrepreneur or business leader, do you sometimes feel like you live on that slick edge between huge risk and unlimited potential?
 CEN gives you stories to refer to in uncertain moments, the inside scoop on extraordinary successes, and real examples of how it’s done.
 Best of all, CEN puts you in the same room with Cornellians at all stages of the game.
 Soak up our presentations and make priceless connections in dozens of cities around the country and globe, as well as online.
 Wow us with your elevator speech in our open mic segment.
 Grab a drink, ask questions, and add us to your favorites.
 You can thank us at your IPO.

-We can’t wait to talk with Arthur M. Blank P’23, co-founder of The Home Depot, owner of the Atlanta Falcons and Atlanta United, and author of Good Company with a forward by President Jimmy Carter.
-From the significance of his Queens, NY roots, to prioritizing the wellbeing of his customers, associates, and their communities as a prerequisite to financial success, this is an unprecedented chance to get the inside story and ask your questions of the man who was recognized by Forbes as one of the World’s 100 Greatest Living Business Minds (2017).
+Arthur M. Blank P’23, co-founder of The Home Depot, owner of the Atlanta Falcons and Atlanta United, and author of Good Company with a forward by President Jimmy Carter.
+From the significance of his Queens, NY roots, to prioritizing the wellbeing of his customers, associates, and their communities as a prerequisite to financial success.

 What does it take to get acquired for $24 billion?
 Rob Ryan ’69, who co-founded Ascend Communications with his wife Terry Ryan ’69, tells all!
 It started with the idea to help internet service providers (ISPs) connect users around the globe and resulted in one of the largest technology mergers in history!
 You'll also get an insider’s view of The Sunflower Model, Rob's signature business methodology used to gauge whether your startup concept is feasible and scalable.